realworldocaml/book/book/gadts/README.md

 For a concrete example, let's say we wanted to create a version of `find` that is configurable in terms of how it handles the case of not finding an item.
-There are three different behaviors you might want: you could throw an exception, you could return `None`, or you could return a default value.
+There are three different behaviors you might want:

+- you could throw an exception,
+- you could return `None`,
+- or you could return a default value.

-Let's try to write sucha function without GADTs.
+Let's try to write a function that exhibits these behaviors without a GADT.
 First, we create a variant type that represents the three possible behaviors.

 ```ocaml env=main
 module If_not_found = struct